MicrosoftDocs/azure-dev-docs/articles/terraform/create-linux-virtual-machine-with-infrastructure.md

 ---
-title: Quickstart - Create a Linux VM with infrastructure in Azure using Terraform
+title: Tutorial  - Create a Linux VM with infrastructure in Azure using Terraform
 description: Learn how to use Terraform to create and manage a complete Linux virtual machine environment in Azure.
-keywords: azure devops terraform linux vm virtual machine ms.topic: quickstart ms.date: 05/31/2020
+keywords: azure devops terraform linux vm virtual machine ms.topic: tutorial ms.date: 05/31/2020
 ---

-# Quickstart: Create a Linux VM with infrastructure in Azure using Terraform
+# Tutorial : Create a Linux VM with infrastructure in Azure using Terraform

 Terraform allows you to define and create complete infrastructure deployments in Azure.
 You build Terraform templates in a human-readable format that create and configure Azure resources in a consistent, reproducible manner.
 This article shows you how to create a complete Linux environment and supporting resources with Terraform.
 You can also learn how to [install and configure Terraform](install-configure.md).